 - visual search.

-Eye tracking enable researchers to study the interplay between visual perception, reading and tracking-task performance, or relationships between eye movement control and reading comprehension.
+Eye tracking enables researchers to study the interplay between visual perception, reading and tracking-task performance, or relationships between eye movement control and reading comprehension.
 Findings can be used to identify the cause of poor reading skills or develop learning programs for dyslexic children.

 Eye tracking is also used to study other information processing domains, such as auditory language processing, face perception and dynamic situations such as driving a car.